The signature of the Seiberg-Witten surface: The Jacobian elliptic surfaces for Yang-Mills theory

-Using the explicit Weierstrass parametrization given in \cite{SW2} for $0 \le N_f \le 4$, it is easy to compose a complete list of the possible configurations of singular fibers that appear as Seiberg-Witten curves.
+The above discussion motivates the following definition: \begin{definition} A Seiberg-Witten curve for $N_f$ hypermultiplets is a Jacobian rational elliptic surface with one singular fiber of Kodaira type $I^*_{4-N_f}$ and singular fibers of Kodaira type $I_n$ and $I_n^*$ only. \end{definition} Using the explicit Weierstrass parametrization given in \cite{SW2} for $0 \le N_f \le 4$ it is easy to compose a list of the possible configurations of singular fibers that appear as Seiberg-Witten curves.
 In Table \ref{table1}, we list the constraints on the moduli, which substituted into the Weierstrass presentation in \cite{SW2} realize the configuration of singular fibers, the structure of the singular fibers $E_{u^*_n}$ over finite $u^*_n$, and $E_{\infty}$ for the rational elliptic surface $\Zc \to \CP1$.
+Here, $r=8-\sum_{\nu} (m_\nu-1)$ where the sum in $\nu$ runs over all singular fibers of the elliptic surface, and $m_{\nu}$ denotes the number of irreducible components in the singular fiber.

+\begin{remark} The completeness of Table \ref{table1} follows by comparing the list with the list of impossible configurations in \cite{Miranda}.
+It follows from \cite{Nori} that among the Seiberg-Witten curves the ones with $r=0$ are the only modular elliptic surfaces. \end{remark}

 {

 }